enginyoyen/ansible-best-practises/README.md

 ##4.
 Stages
-Most likely you will need different stages(e.g. test, development, production) for the product you are either developing or helping to develop.
+Most likely you will need different stages (e.g. test, development, production) for the product you are either developing or helping to develop.
 A good way to manage different stages is to have multiple inventory files.
 As you can see in this repository, there are three inventory files.
 Each stage you have must be identical as possible, that also means, you should try to use few as possible host variables.
 It is best to not use at all.

 ##5.
 Variables
 Variables are wonderful, that allows you to use all this existing code by just setting some values.
 Ansible offers many different ways to use variables.
 However, soon as your project starts to get bigger, and more you spread variables here and there, more problems you will encounter.
 Therefore it is good practice to keep all your variables in one place, and this place happen to be group_vars.
 They are not host dependent, so it will help you to have a better staging environment as well.
 Furthermore, if you have internal roles that you have developed, keep the variables out of them as well, so you can reuse them easily.

 ##6.
 Name consistency
 If you want to maintain your code, keep the name consistency between your plays, inventories, roles and group variables.
 Use the name of the roles to separate different variables in each group.
 For instance, if you are using the role nginx under webservers play, variables that belong to nginx should be located under *group_vars/webservers/nginx.yml*.
-What his effectively means is that  group_vars supports directory and every file inside the group will be loaded.
+What this effectively means is that  group_vars supports directory and every file inside the group will be loaded.
 You can, of course, put all of them in a single file as well, but this is messy, therefore don't do it.

 ##7.
 Encrypting Passwords and Certificates